Opernplatz

-The Opernplatz (Opera Square) is a central city square in Frankfurt, Germany, located in the district of Innenstadt (Inner City) and within the central business district known as the Bankenviertel (Banking District).
-The Opernplatz is the most central square of the Bankenviertel.
-It is named for the Alte Oper (Old Opera) building, which today serves as a concert hall.
-The Sofitel Frankfurt Opera hotel is located at Opernplatz 14.
-The Opera Quarter with some of Germany's most well known luxury shopping streets is located to the east of Opernplatz.
+The Opernplatz (Opera Square) is a central city square in Frankfurt, Germany.
+It is located in the Innenstadt (Inner City) within the central business district known as the Bankenviertel (Banking District).
+The Opernplatz is named for the Alte Oper (Old Opera) building, which today serves as a concert hall.
+The Sofitel Frankfurt Opera hotel is at Opernplatz 14.
+The Opera Quarter, with some of Germany’s best-known luxury shopping streets, is to the east of Opernplatz.